 4. Public Access to USAID Portfolio Trends: Land Tenure and Indigenous Rights

-ARC is conducting a pilot overview of USAID’s global funding trends for specific topic areas, starting with land tenure and indigenous rights.
+ARC conducted a pilot overview of USAID’s global funding trends for specific topic areas, starting with land tenure and indigenous rights.

-Land tenure and indigenous rights are priority issues for USAID.
-Yet the full scope of projects under these portfolios is difficult to assess as USAID does not publicly tag all related projects under these two issue areas.
+Land tenure and indigenous rights were priority issues for USAID.
+Yet the full scope of projects under these portfolios was difficult to assess as USAID did not publicly tag all related projects under these two issue areas.

 5. Localization Search Tool: USAID ‘Local’ Funding Trends FY2020-2022